'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 Along the walls of King's Landing, soldiers load the many, many, many scorpions with bolts and scan the horizon for dragonsign.
 We note that the scorpions are decked out with embossed Lannister lions, which seem like putting a hat on a hat, but as noted previously, I question Qyburn's taste level.

-The citizens of King's Landing desert the streets and flee inside their homes like there's a Chitty Chitty Bang Bang Child-Catcher coming, and the Golden Company marches out of the main gates to ... stand ... menacingly? ... before them, staring silently across the plain at Daenerys' forces.
+The citizens of King's Landing desert the streets and flee inside their homes like there's a Chitty Chitty Bang Bang Child-Catcher coming, and the Golden Company marches out of the main gates to ... stand menacingly before them, staring silently across the plain at Daenerys' forces.
 They're not much company, but they are certainly golden, lined up like so many Oscar statues, and almost as threatening.

 The Golden Company is led by the hilariously floppy-haired, hilariously named Harry Strickland, who, once again, is the leader of this imaginary fantasy-world army of mercenaries and not, despite the name, a carpet salesman from Paramus.
 He rides up on a fine-looking white horse we will meet again later.